 5. Buildkite

-Buildkite lets you run build and deployment pipelines on your own infrastructure while using Buildkite's cloud-based UI and orchestration layer.
-Buildkite's position in the market is more niche with its focus on hybrid infrastructure, but still cater to the company that needs a robust, scalable CI/CD platform with the ease of running on self hosted infrastructure or in the cloud.
+Buildkite lets you run pipelines on your own infrastructure while using Buildkite's cloud‑based UI and orchestration layer.
+Its hybrid CI/CD model caters to teams that need robust, scalable pipelines with the flexibility to run on self‑hosted infrastructure or in the cloud.

 Key features: